beraksha/AI-Business-Chatbot/README.md

-# AI Data Assistant Widget
+# PlannerChat — AI Business Planning Assistant

 An embeddable chat widget that lets users ask natural-language questions about a dataset, with **role-based access control** enforced server-side —